dead-claudia/proposal-parallel-generator/README.md

-# Forkable generators
+# Immutable generators

-I'm suggesting we add a `multi function *gen() { ... }` to allow a generator to be forked and entered from a state multiple times.
-This would return a generator with a `.fork()` method that returns a new forkable generator cloned from the existing generator's state.
+There should be a syntax `function **gen() { ... }` to create an immutable generator where you can resume from the same state multiple times.
+The first call would return an iterator result with an `undefined` value and `done: false`, starting at the first value.
+Each immutable iterator result contains the usual `done` and `value` properties, but also a `.next(value)` method to move to the next iteration and get the next state, a `.throw(value)` which works similarly, and a `.return(value)` that works similarly.
+Each result would also be iterable, where you can iterate to the last result.

+Syntactically, it'd otherwise look like generators, aside from the extra asterisk after `function`.

 ### Why?